 Chief Executive Officer

-The following is intended to briefly describe the various benefits afforded to you as a Resident.
-A benefit highlights sheet may be found on the Intranet (The Pulse) in Departments/Human Resources/Links/Benergy-Employee Benefits Portal.
+The following is intended to briefly describe the various benefits afforded to you.
+The full policy statement may be found on/in the Hospital Intranet under Policies and Forms, Policy and Procedure Administrative.
 Benefits are subject to the terms of the plan documents or insurance contracts, as applicable, and may be changed at the discretion of Hospital.

-Hospital offers group term life insurance.
-This benefit is given to you at no cost and the effective date is the first of the month following the date of hire.
-Benefits are as follows:
+2. Life Insurance: The Hospital offers group term life insurance.
+This benefit is given to you at no cost.

-The Resident shall be included in the coverage provided for professional activities directed by the Hospital.
-This coverage does not apply to activities by Resident which are not part of the Hospital’s program.
+5. Workers’ Compensation: The Resident Physician shall be included in the coverage for professional activities directed by the Hospital.
+This coverage does not apply to activities by Resident Physicians which are not part of the Hospital’s program.

 B. Additional Benefits